 I am a professional lecturer in Game Design at DePaul University where I chair the Human Centered Design PhD Program and co-chair the Game Design program.
 I research the intersections between LGBTQ lives, latine cultures, and games.
 Using game design as research praxis, I develop games that comment on systemic structures, employing intersectionality and queerness as critical lenses.
-I have published in Technical Communications Quarterly, The Journal of Popular Culture, The Video Game Art Reader, Queer Studies in Media and Popular Culture and Widerscreens.
+I have published in Convergence, Technical Communications Quarterly, The Journal of Popular Culture, The Video Game Art Reader, Queer Studies in Media and Popular Culture and Widerscreens.
 I have presented my research at Society for Cinema and Media Studies (SCMS), Digital Games Research Association (DiGRA), National Women's Studies Association (NWSA), Southwest Pop American Culture Association (SWPACA), the Chicago Colloquium for Digital Humanities and Computer Science (DHCS), GaymerX, and Digital Frontiers.

 I am a scholar-practitioner who uses game design as research praxis to explore different ways of presenting my research.
 Through my experimental games, I consider the intimacies between queerness and play.
 I approach games as structured and shared experiences through which we create meaning.
 I believe that play reflects queerness by offering ways to disrupt our assumptions about the world around us and reshape the way we imagine systems.
 I recently published Golden Mart: Expanded Edition, a solo-tabletop roleplaying game about working customer service during a magical apocalypse, with Carly Kocurek after a successful Kickstarter campaign.
 This game exemplifies my experimental design practice as it uses M&Ms the randomizer.
 Bulge Lab, an Alternate Reality Game (ARG) I developed as part of my dissertation, comments on masculinity, body image, and viruses.
 This ARG has been showcased at The Queerness and Games Conference 2018, Play Make Learn 2018, Different Games Conference 2018, and Melbourne Queer Games Festival 2018.
 I developed TRANS-Gression for my master project at Worcester Polytechnic Institute.
 Some of my other games are available on my itch.io page.